All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 - Making Your Decision: Key Questions to Ask Your Provider

-Both forms deliver the same active ingredient.
+Both forms deliver the prescribed active pharmaceutical ingredient.
 But the way your body absorbs and uses that ingredient is very different depending on the delivery method.
 This guide covers the key differences so you can have a more informed conversation with your provider.

 How Each Form Works in Your Body

 The biggest difference between oral and injectable semaglutide comes down to bioavailability.
-That is a medical term for how much of the drug actually reaches your bloodstream where it can do its job.
+That's a medical term for how much of the drug actually reaches your bloodstream where it can do its job.

 Injectable semaglutide is delivered through a small subcutaneous injection, typically in the abdomen, thigh, or upper arm.
 Because it goes directly into the tissue beneath your skin, nearly all of the medication reaches your bloodstream.
 Bioavailability is close to 100%.
 You take it once per week.